sveri/closp/README.md

 ## Configuration

 There is a closp.edn file in the resources folder  which should be adapted accordingly.
-Closp uses nomad <https://github.com/james-henderson/nomad>, so you can configure everything as you can do with nomad.
 When you start your project from the repl it will load the default `closp.edn` from `resources` folder, which fits for development.
 For a different config in another environment you can pass in a file path via system environment setting like so: